 Left untreated, these issues can become long-term structural problems.

 At Healthspan Chiropractic & Wellness in Indooroopilly, many patients present with these exact symptoms after months or years of desk-based work.
+Learn more about how poor posture affects your spine.

 Forward head posture is one of the biggest drivers of modern spinal problems.